.

 Every single cat I meet is different, so I have various ways how to approach cats with different temperaments.
 It may take multiple visits to build your cat’s trust.

 I never use restraints and will never scruff your cat.
+I sometimes use a towel to wrap your cat to keep them calm.

 If I feel the situation is too stressful or dangerous for your cat, I may refer you to your vet for either anti-anxiety medication (gabapentin) or for grooming under sedation.